mkweonn/ios-app-development-projects/README.md

 # iOS App Development Projects
-Here are my iOS Applications I have created using SwiftUI.
-My final project I created was Rex, a place recommendation app.
+Here are the iOS Applications I have created using SwiftUI.
+The final project I made from scratch was Rex, a place recommendation app.